boazsegev/facil.io/docs/lib-server.md

   p->counter++;
 }
 //...
+int main() {
+  struct MyProtocol my_pr = { .parent.on_open = on_open,
+                              // other settings
+                            };
+  //...
+  start_server(.protocol = &my_pr);
+}
 ```

-A more complex example can be found in the Websockets extension, where a protocol object is assigned to each connection and both the memory release and the connection's data management has a more complex and detailed implementation.
+A more complex example can be found in the code for the Websockets extension, where a protocol object is assigned to each connection and both the memory release and the connection's data management demonstrate a more complex and detailed implementation.

 ## The Server API

-(incomplete - coming soon)
+The Server framework API is designed to be intuitive... but much like all good intentions, reality poses requirements that introduce a learning curve.

+The following is designed as a short API reference to ease this learning curve.

 ### Server start up and global state